 Nishant Gupta is a Steering Committee member at TCLP - Khirki and used to be a Headstart Program volunteer till Jan 2019.
 A software engineer by profession, he started volunteering with TCLP in 2015.
 He likes reading to children and drinking tea.

 Ranjana Dave is a dancer and writer based in New Delhi.
 She teaches at Ambedkar University, Delhi and is Programmes Director at Gati Dance Forum, an organization working in the field of contemporary dance.
 She began volunteering with TCLP in 2017 and is a Steering Committee member at TCLP - Khirki.

 Shashank Samant started volunteering with TCLP in 2017.
 He is a freelance journalist, content editor, and a Steering Committee member at TCLP - Sikanderpur.
 He loves exploring ideas and emotions through stories and the Book Report Clinic.

 Mausam Kumari started with the Student Council in 2019 and is now a TCLP librarian and member representative in the Leadership Council.
 She brings members’ perspectives and their vote to the meetings on policy decision and functioning of TCLP.
-The third year BA student loves developing programs for TCLP with fellow Student Council members and volunteers.
+The third year BA student loves reading, helping members, and developing programs for TCLP with fellow member leaders and volunteers.

 At each of our libraries, select library members are appointed to the Student Council, a leadership body.
 Library members are selected based on their commitment to working lovingly with others, their commitment to creating access to books for all, and their potential and actual leadership skills.